akarve/bipsea/README.md

 # How does it work?

-The root of your BIP-85 password tree is a standard Bitcoin master private key (xprv).
+The root of your BIP-85 password tree is an extended master private key (xprv).

 > In general, you _should not use a wallet seed with funds in it_.
 > In any case, fresh seeds are free and easy to generate with bipsea.